pulp/pulp/docs/sphinx/dev-guide/rest-api/consumer/content.rst

 Update Content on a Consumer
 ----------------------------

 Update one or more content units on a consumer.
-This operation is asynchrnous and idempotent.
+This operation is asynchronous and idempotent.
 If a unit is already up to date, no action is taken.
-Dependancies are automatically installed or updated as needed and reflected in the installation report.
+Dependencies are automatically installed or updated as needed and reflected in the installation report.

+The units to be updated are specified in a list.
+Each unit in the list of *units* is an object containing two required attributes.
+The first is the **type_id** which a string that defines the unit's content type.
+The value is unrestricted by the Pulp server but must match a type mapped to a content :term:`handler` in the agent.
+The second is the **unit_key** which identifies the unit or units to be updated.
+Both the structure and content are handler specific.

+The caller can pass additional options using an *options* object.
+Both the structure and content are handler specific.

 | :method:`post`
 | :path:`/v2/consumers/<consumer_id>/actions/content/update/`